 Review: Fujifilm X-Pro1 Review, Mike Lowe, March 9, 2012

-Review Credibility: Fair More than 50 owners review the Fujifilm X-Pro1 here, and half award it a perfect 5 stars.
+More than 70 owners review the Fujifilm X-Pro1 here, and half award it a perfect 5 stars.
 Most others agree that it produces beautiful images, but they downgrade it for other flaws.
 Some (like chattering aperture blades and slow autofocus) have been improved through firmware updates, recent reviews note.

-Review Credibility: Fair With over 90 owner reviews posted here, the Fujifilm X-Pro1 maintains a very high 4.5-star rating (out of 5).
-Several low ratings complain about the slow autofocus, which has since been alleviated by a firmware update.
+With over 120 owner reviews posted here, the Fujifilm X-Pro1 maintains a very high 4.6-star rating (out of 5).
+Several low ratings include complaints about the slow autofocus, which has since been alleviated by a firmware update.

 Review: Fujifilm X-Pro1 Digital Camera (Body Only), Contributors to BHPhotoVideo.com, As of May 2014